-- In an uptrend, prices typically remain equal to or higher than the previous period’s closing price.
+- In an uptrend, prices typically remain equal to or higher than the previous closing price.

-- Likewise, in a market downtrend, the price is likely to remain equal to or lower than the preceding period’s closing price.
+- Likewise, in a market downtrend, the price will likely remain equal to or lower than the preceding period’s closing price.

 What Is K and D in Stochastic?